webpack/webpack.js.org/content/configuration/dev-server.md

 `boolean` `string` `array`

 Tell the server where to serve content from.
-This is only necessary if you want to serve static files. [`output.publicPath`](#output-publicpath) will be used to determine where the bundles should be served from, and takes precedence.
+This is only necessary if you want to serve static files. [`devServer.publicPath`](#devserver-publicpath-) will be used to determine where the bundles should be served from, and takes precedence.

 By default it will use your current working directory to serve content, but you can modify this to another directory: